Healthy-AI/IncomeSim/README.md

 * The default config file is configs/config_v1.yml
 * To sample from the simulator, use the script ```sample.py```
 ```
-python fit.py [-c CONFIG_FILE]
+python sample.py [-c CONFIG_FILE]
 ```
 * This also uses the same default config file, which specifies which fitted model to use, how many samples are used, and from which (counterfactual) policy to sample.
 By default, 50 000 samples are generated from the "default" (observational) "full" and "no" policies.
+* The samples are stored (by default) in ```./samples/[SAMPLE_FILE_NAME].pkl```.
+The file name is determined by the version labels specified in the config file.

+## Using the data set

-## Papers using the data set
+# Papers using the data set

-## Lectures using the data set
+# Lectures using the data set

-### DAT465 Lecture [2023]
+## DAT465 Lecture [2023]

 If you want to follow along in the notebook during the demo lecture
 1. Clone this repository